open-resources/dash_curriculum/tutorial/part1/chapter2.md

 from dash import Dash, dcc
 import dash_bootstrap_components as dbc
 ```
-Dash apps require some libraries to run, this statement is importing them.
+Dash apps require some libraries to run, which we import in the above code.
 Let's examine each library, one by one:
-- Dash is the framework which is required to develop the App
+- **Dash** is the framework which is required to develop the App
-> Dash is a python framework created by Plotly for creating interactive web applications.
-Dash is written on the top of Flask, Plotly. js and React. js.
-- dcc stands for dash_core_components which is a module that give access to many interactive components that are used in Dash apps and will be introduced in Chapter 3.
+- **dcc** stands for dash_core_components which is a module that gives access to many interactive components that are used in Dash apps and will be introduced in Chapter 3.
-- Via the dash_bootstrap_components module, it is possible to incorporates Boostrap components into the App making it easier to customise the app layout.
+- Via the **dash_bootstrap_components** module, it is possible to incorporate Boostrap components into the App making it easier to customise the app layout and giving you access to additional components not found in Dash Core Components

 ### (2) Initialise the App
 ```
 app = Dash(__name__)
 ```
 In this section, we initialise an app by creating a Dash instance and calling it "app".
 This one line of code is pretty much static and fixed for any Dash app you may create.
-In later chapters, we'll need to specify more properties to create more complex apps (e.g. point to CSS files).
+In later chapters, we'll show you how to to specify more properties to create more complex apps.

 ### (3) App Layout
 ```